Finance Minister Nirmala Sitharaman tabled Economic Survey 2019-2020 in both the houses of Parliament.

 6. The ideas of wealth creation are rooted in India’s old tradition

-The Survey documents that ideas of wealth creation are rooted in India’s old and rich tradition ranging from Kautilya’s Arthashastra to Thiruvalluvar’s Thirukural.
+The Survey documents that ideas of wealth creation are rooted in India’s old and rich traditions ranging from Kautilya’s Arthashastra to Thiruvalluvar’s Thirukural.
 ES survey finds that India has been the dominant economic power globally for more than three-fourths of known economic history.
-Survey points out that India has the design in it to be wealthy.
+The survey points out that India has designed it to be wealthy.

 7. The invisible hand of the market supported by the hand of trust